gdh1829/Study-Note/Aws/solution_architect/memo.md

 ## Amazon WAF
 - Web Application Firewall (WAF)
 - helps protect your web applications from common web exploits.
+※ Do not get confused with SWF (Amazon Simple WorkFlow)

 ## Amazon Glue
 - fully managed **extract, transform, and load (ETL)** service that makes it easy for customers to prepare and load their data for analytics.